JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](http://35percent.org/img/phase1baerial.png)

 ## The Scheme for the Order Land is no longer in accordance with the statutory development plan
 @.
-The compulsory purchase code requires the Scheme underlying the Order to conform with the requirements of the statutory development plan.
-Paragraph 76 of the 06/04 Guidance says that one of the key considerations in deciding if a an order should be confirmed is _"whether the purpose for which the land is being acquired fits in with the adopted Local Plan for the area"_.
+A key requirement of the compulsory purchase code is that the Scheme underlying the Order must conform with the requirements of the statutory development plan.
+Paragraph 76 of the [06/04 ODPM Circular](https://www.gov.uk/government/publications/compulsory-purchase-and-the-crichel-down-rules-circular-06-2004) lists a key consideration as _"whether the purpose for which the land is being acquired fits in with the adopted Local Plan for the area"_ and specifies that _"any programme of land assembly needs to be set within a clear strategic framework, and this will be particularly important when demonstrating the justification for acquiring land compulsorily under section 226(1)(a) powers as a means of furthering the well-being of the wider area."_.

 @.
 The adopted Local Plan for the Scheme underlying this Order (“the Scheme”) is the [Aylesbury Area Action Plan 2010](http://www.2.southwark.gov.uk/download/downloads/id/13132/aylesbury_area_action_plan_2010_inc_appendices) (“AAAP”) [CD2], which was adopted in January 2010 as part of the Acquiring Authority's local development framework.

 @.
-As a result of the [withdrawal of £180m government funding](http://www.2.southwark.gov.uk/news/article/159/government_to_withdraw_pfi_funding_for_aylesbury) envisaged by the AAAP and subsequent changes in housing policy affecting viability, the Scheme now fails to comply with the following requirements of the development plan:
+As a result of the [withdrawal of £180m government funding](http://www.2.southwark.gov.uk/news/article/159/government_to_withdraw_pfi_funding_for_aylesbury) envisaged by the AAAP and subsequent changes in housing policy affecting the viability of the Scheme, it now fails to comply with the following requirements of the development plan:

- * Housing density requirements
+ * Minimum number of new homes requirements
  * Net loss of affordable housing requirements
+ * Dwelling size requirements
  * Tenure requirements
- * Typology requirements
  * Renewable Energy requirements
  * Building Heights requirements
  * Sunlight/Daylight requirements